alexandrelombard/multiplatform-traffic-simulation/README.md

 http://alexandrelombard.github.io

-Here's a quick example of an intersection, and the syntax of the code used to generate it:
+Here's a quick example of an intersection, and the syntax of the code (a Kotlin DSL) used to generate it:

 ![Simulator screenshot](https://raw.githubusercontent.com/alexandrelombard/multiplatform-traffic-simulation/master/images/img.png)